Hellimax/Movie-Recommendation-System/README.md

  First open and see the ipynb file to understand the working of the program, then run the program

- It is example of Collaborative filtering used for making recommendation systems, in this any machine learning alogorithem is no used only the cocept of correlation is used.
+ It is example of Collaborative filtering used for making recommendation systems, in this any machine learning algorithm is not used only the cocept of correlation is used.